Analysis and X-ray tomography: Riesz potentials

 \section{Riesz potentials}

 In this section we will study the injectivity of Riesz potentials.
 We lack the prerequisite theory of distributions to give a precise proof of theorem~\ref{thm:riesz-potential}, but we will discuss two approaches to prove injectivity.
+The theory of Riesz potentials is left incomplete, but the interested reader should find enough pointers here for further study towards completion.